akullpp/awesome-java/README.md

 ## Natural Language Processing

-*Libraries that are specialized on processing text.*
+*Libraries that specialize on processing text.*

 * [Apache OpenNLP](https://opennlp.apache.org/) - Toolkit for common tasks like tokenization.
 * [LingPipe](http://alias-i.com/lingpipe/) - Toolkit for a variety of tasks ranging from POS tagging to sentiment analysis.